At last, somewhere that looks to be a part-working town in these parts but Brixham looks to manage the balance of tourism and the workaday.

 Graffiti Kings had this done in two days for what was then a pirate-themed visitor attraction.
 It's a hair salon now and it's hoped they're not planning on bleaching it.

-[1] You think that sounds niche?
-They've 2.5 MILLION followers on Facebook, Inc™.
+If you think that's a niche operation, they've 2.5 MILLION followers on Facebook, Inc™ or whatever it's called these days.
 2.5 MILLION!
 SlyBob wishes.

 There's an artsy vibe here to rival St Ives although the artwork on the Lusty Wench isn't thought to be in the style of an old Dutch master.